coderbeez/qwerty/README.md

 **[Qwerty](https://coderbeez-qwerty.herokuapp.com/index)** *, a website to assist coding students save notes and share links, developed for Code Institute's data centric development milestone project.*

-name tester
-password testUser

 # UX

 Qwerty is a website developed to assist coding students studying HTML, CSS, JavaScript and Python languages for Code Institute’s Diploma in Full Stack Web Development.
 The site allows students to save notes and share links for each language.

 1. **Notes** Students can register to host their own language notes using familiar topic headings with a full range of CRUD operations.
 Registration and login are required for Notes.
+To facilitate assessment a test user has been setup with  email tester@gmail.com, password testUser, and notes created for JavaScript and Python.

 2. **Links** Language links are again grouped under familiar topic headings and categorised by type, i.e instruct, practice, resource and other.
 Students can create a new link, add a star rating or report a problem with an existing link.
 No registration or login is required for Links.